-Action E.1-1.
-Develop a comprehensive open space plan for the community that evaluates the potential for expanding protected open space in the Town as a means for addressing the municipality's objectives.
-This plan should assess the value of open space for a range of benefits including recreational use, retention of scenic views, wildlife habitat protection, protection of groundwater quality and quantity, protection of the quality of surface waters including Adams Pond and Knickerbocker Lakes, and municipal parks.
-The open space plan should ideally be coordinated with the plans of the Boothbay Region Land Trust, the Boothbay Region Water District, other conservation organizations, other peninsula towns, state agencies, and land owners and should propose a coordinated open space protection and management strategy for the community.
+Objective E.1 Develop a comprehensive Town policy on the protection of open space the municipality's objectives. should assess the value of open space for a range of benefits including recreational use, retention of scenic views, wildlife habitat protection, protection of groundwater quality and quantity, protection of the quality of surface waters including Adams Pond and Knickerbocker Lakes, and municipal parks.
+The open space plan should ideally be coordinated with the plans of the Boothbay Region Land Trust, the Boothbay Region Water District, other conservation organizations, other peninsula towns, state agencies, and owners and should land propose а coordinated open space protection and management strategy for the community.